GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 ---

-Vladimir Smirnov | Technical Solutions Engineer | Google Cloud Platform Bronislav Robenek | Technical Solutions Engineer | Google Cloud Platform
+Vladimir Smirnov | Technical Solutions Engineer | Google Cloud Platform

+Bronislav Robenek | Technical Solutions Engineer | Google Cloud Platform

-This guide walks you through how to configure the [strongSwan](https://www.strongswan.org/) for integration with the [Google Cloud VPN][cloud_vpn].
+This guide walks you through how to configure [strongSwan](https://www.strongswan.org/) for integration with [Google Cloud VPN][cloud_vpn].
 This information is provided as an example only.
 This guide is not meant to be a comprehensive overview of IPsec and assumes basic familiarity with the IPsec protocol.